gabrielhuang/centroid-networks/README.md

 ### Third-party MiniImageNet protonets.

+We pretrained our models using Protonets, although that is probably not necessary.

 Since the upstream repo does not provide code for MiniImageNet, we used a third party implementation.

-We also pretrain our models using Protonets, although that is probably not necessary.

 First, clone the relevant repo in a sibling directory `cyvius96` to our repo:
 ```